gatewayapps/ims-shared-core/README.md

   * from - object to override where the email comes from
     * name - display name in from address defaults to "IMS"
     * address - from email address defaults to "noreply@mail.ims.gateway"
+  * attachments - array of attachment objects to include in the notification with following structures
+    * filename: name of the attachment including file extension that will be used in the notification.
+Ex: 'MyFile.pdf'
+    * content: ```Buffer``` of the attachment file data
 * callback - optional callback with parameters (err, notificationId)

 ```js